Mary Somerville: Science practice and writing

 Physical Geography starts with describing the overall structure of planet Earth, along with a brief allusion to the location of the Earth within the Solar System.
 Subsequently, the book focuses on terrestrial topics, such as the most basic features of land and water, and formations such as mountains, volcanoes, oceans, rivers and lakes.
 Somerville goes on to discuss the elements that govern temperature, such as light, electricity, storms, the aurora and magnetism.
 Eventually the book turns to vegetation, birds and mammals, and their geographical distribution in the Arctic, Europe, Asia, Africa, America and the Antarctic.
 Somerville ends the book with a discussion of "the distribution, condition, and future prospects of the human race".
 She emphasises the reciprocal dependencies in physical geography and the relationship between human beings and nature.
 In line with Victorian thinking, Somerville asserts the superiority of human beings, but maintains the interdependencies and interconnectedness of creation.
 Physical Geography sold more copies than any of her other books and earned Humboldt's admiration.
 After receiving a copy of the book he wrote to her: "You alone could provide your literature with an original cosmological work".

 Her fourth book, Molecular and Microscopic Science, took 10 years to write, finally published in 1869.
 She soon had doubts about devoting herself to popularising science, instead of concentrating on mathematics alone.
 Of the book she said: "In writing this book I made a great mistake, and repent it - Mathematics are the natural bent of my mind.
 If I had devoted myself exclusively to that study, I might probably have written something useful, as a new era had begun in that science."
 Regardless, the book was another success.
 It gave an up-to-date description of the latest discoveries revealed through the microscope and was published in two volumes and three parts.
 In the first part Somerville explained the latest thinking on atoms and molecules, the second covered plant life, while the third explored animal life.
 The book included 180 illustrations, which caused her publisher great expense.

+Although Mary Somerville did not exhibit work at the Great Exhibition of 1851, her scientific writings were widely read during the period and contributed to the Victorian public’s growing engagement with astronomy, physics, and the physical sciences.
+Historians of Victorian science note that the Exhibition’s emphasis on scientific instruments, education, and the popularisation of scientific knowledge reflected themes central to Somerville’s work, particularly her books On the Connexion of the Physical Sciences (1834) and Physical Geography (1848).